Just like all animals, dogs experience various life stages. Their nutritional needs may change depending on these stages and changing body conditions.

 Adult Dogs

-The recommended feeding schedule for adult dogs is twice a day.
+The recommended feeding schedule at the adult stage is twice a day.
 The predetermined volume of dog food should be divided into two equal portions and fed 8 – 12 hours apart.
 Adjust the quantity of dog food as needed to sustain a healthy weight.

-Adult dogs require enough calories to meet their energy requirements as well as to maintain and repair body tissue.
-They should be fed pet food based on the dog’s size and dog’s activity level.
-A very active dog could consume as much as 20 – 40% more calories than the average “maintenance” dog, even though they may be the same size.
+Adult dogs require enough calories to meet their energy requirements and maintain and repair body tissue.
+They should be fed pet food based on the dog’s size and activity level.
+A very active dog that gets regular exercise could consume as much as 20 – 40% more calories than the average “maintenance” dog, even though they may be the same size.
 An inactive dog may need as much as 10% fewer calories than the average “maintenance” dog.

-Dogs age at different rates.
+Dogs age at different rates, so not all dog lifespans are created equal.
 There is no exact time when a dog becomes a ‘senior dog’.
 Just as with any life stage, each dog needs to be treated individually.
-Here are some estimates of when dogs become senior dogs, based on size:
+Here are some estimates of when dogs become older dogs, based on size:

-- Small dog breeds (dogs weighing less than 20 pounds)—7 years
+- Smaller dog breeds (dogs weighing less than 20 pounds)—7 years of age

 - Medium dog breeds (dogs weighing 21 to 50 pounds)—7 years